Beyondships2

 As in the past, we will use the standard for measuring the size of cruise ships (and ocean liners) gross tonnage.*

-The highest gross tonnage is Wonder of the Seas, an Oasis class cruise ship, at 236,857 gross tons.
-Her sisters Symphony of the Seas, 228.081 gross tons; Harmony of the Seas (227,000 gross tons); Oasis of the Seas (226,858 gross tons), and Allure of the Seas (225,282 gross tons) occupy the next four positions.
-(Note that although Oasis was the lead ship in the class, she is now larger than the younger Allure of the Seas due to a refit in which her tonnage was increased.
+The highest gross tonnage is Icon of the Seas, the first ship in Royal Caribbean's Icon class.
+The next largest is Utopia of the Seas, an Oasis class cruise ship, which slightly edges out her sisters Wonder of the Seas (235,600 gross tons); Symphony of the Seas, 228.081 gross tons; Harmony of the Seas (227,000 gross tons); Oasis of the Seas (226,858 gross tons), and Allure of the Seas (225,282 gross tons).
+(Note that although Oasis was the lead ship in the class, and each ship in the class was built larger than its predecessor, she is now larger than the younger Allure of the Seas due to a refit in which her tonnage was increased.
 It is not all that unusual for ships of the same class not to have the same gross tonnage).

 The largest ocean liner - - as opposed to cruise ship - - remains Queen Mary 2 at 151,000 gross tons.